Ovulation Calculator

 Top up on folic acid: 400mg of folic acid is recommended if you’re trying to conceive and into your first trimester.

-Eat fertility superfoods to get pregnant: super-simple tweaks to your diet will provide your body with the fertility-boosting nutrients you need to grow a baby.
+Eat fertility superfoods to get pregnant: Simple tweaks to your diet will provide your body with the fertility-boosting nutrients you need to grow a baby.

 Keep it in perspective: Most couples having regular sex twice or more a week will get pregnant within a year.
-However, it can be hard to ignore the worry that there might be something wrong if you don’t get pregnant straight away.
+However, some women may start to worry that something is wrong if they don’t get pregnant straight away.
 If you're concerned and it's been over a year with no luck, visit your GP.

 How to use ovulation test kits

 There are other ways of tracking ovulation, including a number of helpful apps.
-These ovulation apps can help you track your cycle and learn more about your ovulation patterns allowing you to get to know your body better from your phone or tablet.
+These ovulation apps can help you track your cycle and learn more about your ovulation patterns and your body from your phone or tablet.

 Support when trying to conceive